replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/journald.md

 #### `Since` (Optional)

 Specify a starting point for the journal entries.
-This can be a timestamp or a relative time (e.g., `"1 day ago"` for the last day).
+This can be a timestamp or a relative time (for example, `"1 day ago"` for the previous day).

 #### `Until` (Optional)